Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 In this course participants will:

-- Learn about the risk assessment process specific to hazard identification.
+- Learn about the risk assessment process specific to hazard identification;

-- Analyze and evaluate the risk associated with specific hazards and determine appropriate ways to eliminate or control those hazards.
+- Analyze and evaluate the risk associated with specific hazards and determine appropriate ways to eliminate or control those hazards;

-- Learn in practical terms that a risk assessment is a thorough look at your workplace specific to things that may cause harm to workers.
+- Learn in practical terms that a risk assessment is a thorough look at your workplace specific to things that may cause harm to workers;

-- Summarize hazard prioritization and precautionary principles.
+- Summarize hazard prioritization and precautionary principles;

-- Learn how to increase awareness of hazards and risks.
+- Learn how to increase awareness of hazards and risks;

-- Learn how to implement controlled measures, by conducting a risk assessment.
+- Learn how to implement controlled measures, by conducting a risk assessment;

 - Discuss the requirements, who is responsible and the consequences of non-compliance.

-Prerequisite: Completion of the OH&S or Supervisor Part 1 course
+Prerequisite: Completion of the OH &S Committee Part 1 or Supervisor OH&S Responsibilities Part 1 course is required before taking this course.

 Cost: $155 per person (+ tax)